Part 2 of 4

 This provides the context for passage number 4, from the manuscript of The History of Beyng:

-One would need to ask in what the peculiar predetermination of Jewry [Judenschaft] for planetary criminality is grounded.
+One would need to ask in what the peculiar predetermination of Jewry [Judenschaft] for global criminality is grounded.
 (Quoted in Peter Trawny, Heidegger und der Mythos der jüdischen Weltverschwörung [Frankfurt am Main: Vittorio Klostermann, 2014], p.
 51; trans.
 Polt)

-Heidegger treats it as a matter of fact that Jews have a marked predisposition for planetary criminality.
+Heidegger treats it as a matter of fact that Jews have a marked predisposition for global criminality.
 But as a philosopher, he cannot be comfortable merely noting this fact.
 He wants to understand it, which is the subject of our next installment.